tessel/t2-docs/Hardware/Modules.md

 ### Notes

 *  The A2235-H is based on CSR SiRFstarIV chipset, which supports a novel GPS fix mode and a variety of low power states.
 *  The A2235-H supports two different data modes: NMEA and SiRF binary mode (also called OSP mode).
-Technical Machine's default APIs use the module in NMEA mode.
+Tessel GPS's default APIs use the module in NMEA mode.
 *  A-GPS is supported with client generated extended ephemeris up to 3 days.

 ## Infrared